averykhoo/vibe-player-v3/REFACTOR_PLAN.md

 *   **Visual Regression Testing:**
     *   **Status:** To be implemented after V3 has a stable UI.
     *   **Plan:** We will use Playwright's built-in `toHaveScreenshot` capability.
 This will be invaluable for the `<canvas>`-based waveform and spectrogram visualizations, as it is the only way to automatically detect if a code change has unintentionally altered their graphical output.
 This will catch visual bugs that E2E and unit tests cannot.

+---

+### **Appendix D: V3 Implementation Strategy & Process**

+This appendix details the practical, step-by-step process for developing Vibe Player V3.
+It translates the architectural goals from the main document and the quality assurances from Appendix C into an actionable workflow.
+This is the definitive implementation plan.

+#### **1. Guiding Principles**

+The V3 development process is guided by three core principles to ensure a robust, maintainable, and high-quality result.

+*   **Inside-Out Development:** We will build the application from its pure business logic core (the hexagons) outwards towards the browser-specific technologies (the adapters).
+We will explicitly avoid the "GUI-first" approach that leads to tightly-coupled, monolithic architectures.
+Core logic will be proven correct before any UI is assembled.

+*   **Test-Driven Development (TDD):** Every new piece of logic will begin with a test that defines its requirements.
+Code will only be written to make a failing test pass.
+For refactoring existing logic from V1, this will take the form of **Characterization Testing**, where we capture the behavior of the old system and test that the new system is identical.
+This minimizes the risk of regressions.

+*   **Early & Continuous Integration:** The CI/CD pipeline and its automated quality gates are not an afterthought; they are a foundational piece of the development environment.
+Every commit will be validated against strict standards for type safety, code quality, architectural integrity, and documentation.

+#### **2. Phase 1: Project Foundation & CI Setup (The First Commit)**

+This phase is completed once at the very beginning of the project.
+The goal is to create a robust development environment where quality is enforced from the start.

+1.  **Initialize Project Structure:**
+    *   Create the `vibe-player-v3/` project directory.
+    *   Initialize `package.json` with `npm init -y`.
+    *   Create the source directory structure which makes the hexagonal architecture explicit:
+        ```
+        vibe-player-v3/
+        ├── src/
+        │   ├── lib/
+        │   │   ├── hexagons/  # Core business logic (e.g., VADHexagon.js)
+        │   │   ├── adapters/  # Technology-specific code (e.g., WebAudioAdapter.js)
+        │   │   └── ports/     # JSDoc @typedefs for port interfaces
+        │   ├── app.js         # Main entry point; the final driving adapter
+        │   └── index.html     # The final application shell
+        ├── harnesses/         # For temporary, isolated HTML files for manual validation
+        ├── tests/
+        │   ├── unit/
+        │   ├── integration/
+        │   └── vectors/       # JSON files capturing V1 behavior for characterization tests
+        └── ...
+        ```

+2.  **Install & Configure Core Tooling:**
+    *   **Dependencies:** Install all development dependencies: `npm install --save-dev vitest typescript @biomejs/biome dependency-cruiser`.
+    *   **TypeScript Config (`jsconfig.json`):** Create this file to enable `tsc` to type-check Vanilla JS with JSDoc.
+It will be configured with the strictest settings: `"strict": true` (which implies `"noImplicitAny": true`), `"checkJs": true`, and `"noEmit": true`.
+This makes `tsc --noEmit` the project's official static type-checker, equivalent to `mypy`.
+    *   **Biome Config (`biome.json`):** Create this file to replace ESLint and Prettier.
+It will be configured with a strict set of linting rules (`no-var`, `noUnusedVariables`, `eqeqeq`, complexity checks) and formatting rules to ensure 100% code consistency.
+    *   **Architecture Enforcement (`.dependency-cruiser.js`):** Create the configuration file.
+Its most critical rule will be `{ from: { path: "src/lib/hexagons" }, to: { path: "src/lib/adapters" }, severity: "error" }`, making it impossible for pure business logic to depend on technology-specific code.

+3.  **Implement CI/CD Workflows:**
+    *   Create the initial GitHub Actions workflows (`ci.yml`, `codeql.yml`, `sonarcloud.yml`).
+    *   The `ci.yml` workflow will be configured to run `tsc --noEmit`, `biome check .`, and `npm run test` on every pull request.
+    *   The first commit to the `main` branch will contain this foundational setup.
+The primary goal is to have a "green" build on an empty but fully configured project, proving the toolchain works.

+#### **3. Phase 2: The Core Development Loop (Iterative)**

+This is the iterative process for building each feature of the application.

+1.  **Characterization Test (If Applicable):**
+    *   If refactoring a feature from V1 (e.g., VAD region calculation), first generate a "test vector" JSON file.
+This involves running the pure logic from the V1 codebase with a curated set of inputs and saving both the inputs and the exact outputs.
+These vectors are the "golden master" standard and are checked into the repository under `tests/vectors/`.

+2.  **Hexagon Implementation (TDD):**
+    *   Create a new `.test.js` file for the V3 hexagon (e.g., `VADHexagon.test.js`).
+    *   Write a test that loads the JSON vector and asserts that the (not-yet-written) V3 function's output `deeplyEquals` the expected V1 output.
+Run the test and watch it fail.
+    *   Implement the pure logic inside the hexagon file (e.g., `VADHexagon.js`) until the unit test passes.
+No browser APIs or platform-specific code are allowed in this step.

+3.  **Interface Discovery & Refinement:**
+    *   During TDD, the precise methods and data contracts for the ports (interfaces) will be discovered.
+If the hexagon needs a new capability from an adapter, the developer will:
+        1. Update the JSDoc `@typedef` for the port in `src/lib/ports/` to reflect the new requirement.
+        2. Update the hexagon's unit test to provide the new data/functionality via its mock adapter.
+        3. Modify the hexagon's code to use the new interface method.
+        4. Finally, implement the change in the real adapter.
+The type-checker will guide this process, flagging any adapter that no longer conforms to the port's contract.

+#### **4. Phase 3: Visual & Interactive Validation (The Human-in-the-Loop)**

+This phase runs in parallel with Phase 2, providing crucial manual validation that complements the automated tests.

+1.  **Development Harnesses / Storybook:**
+    *   For each major feature, a developer can create a minimal HTML "harness" file (e.g., `harnesses/vad-harness.html`) to visually and manually validate the integrated hexagon and its adapter.
+This is for quick, scrappy validation.
+    *   Once UI components (`<PlaybackControls>`, etc.) are being built, the project will adopt **Storybook**.

+2.  **Storybook Workflow & Quality Gates:**
+    *   **Story Coverage Check:** The CI pipeline will include a script that fails the build if a UI component is committed without a corresponding `.stories.js` file.
+This enforces Storybook as a **Definition of Done**.
+    *   **PR Integration:** For every pull request, the Storybook instance will be automatically deployed to a preview URL.
+This URL will be the **single source of truth for design and developer reviews.**
+    *   **Essential Add-on Starter Pack:** The Storybook setup will include a pre-configured set of high-value add-ons:
+        *   `@storybook/addon-essentials`: For interactive prop controls and documentation.
+        *   `@storybook/addon-a11y`: For automated accessibility testing.
+        *   `@storybook/addon-interactions`: For testing component behavior via simulated user input.
+        *   `storybook-addon-pseudo-states`: For testing CSS hover/focus/active states.
+        *   `msw-storybook-addon`: For mocking network requests (e.g., for the "Load from URL" feature).
+        *   `@storybook/addon-performance`: For analyzing component render performance.

+#### **5. Phase 4: Final Application Assembly & E2E Testing**

+1.  **Application Integration (`app.js`):**
+    *   The main `app.js` file will be the final "driving adapter."
+Its role is to perform dependency injection: instantiate all hexagons and adapters, plug them into each other, and wire up the final UI event listeners.

+2.  **Static Asset Management:**
+    *   Place all static assets like fonts, images, and the final `index.html` in the appropriate static directory (e.g., `/public`).
+A build tool (like Vite) will be configured to handle these assets.

+3.  **End-to-End & Visual Regression Testing (CI Only):**
+    *   **Playwright E2E Tests:** These tests will run against a full production build in the CI pipeline to simulate complete user journeys.
+    *   **Visual Regression (Future):** After the V3 UI is stable, Playwright's `toHaveScreenshot` will be added to the E2E suite to take snapshots of the waveform and spectrogram canvases, preventing visual regressions.

+#### **6. Phase 5: Documentation & Handover**

+1.  **Update Project Documentation:**
+    *   Upon completion, the root `README.md` will be updated to reflect the new V3 architecture and setup.
+The `REFACTOR_PLAN.md` and this appendix will be moved to a `/docs` directory to preserve the project's history.
+    *   The `vibe-player` (V1) and `vibe-player-v2.3` directories will be archived or removed.

+2.  **Final Quality Review:**
+    *   A final review of the SonarCloud dashboard will be conducted to identify and address any remaining high-priority issues before the official V3 release.